OWIS Logo

 What is Experiential Learning and How Does it Benefit Students?

 When teachers are committed to encouraging their students to become lifelong learners, they know that they have to take their lesson plans beyond defining key terms, memorising facts and reiterating information that was read in a textbook.
 Instead, they have to support their students in forming personal connections to the material that they are learning.
-One of the best ways to do this is through experiential learning.
+And one of the best ways to do this is through experiential learning.

 What is Experiential Learning?